-- Airport lounge access
+Airport lounge access

 Star Alliance offers a number of special fare types.
 These are designed for those doing a fair bit of flying, and offer discounts and your own personalised itinerary.

-Star Alliance lets you plan an unforgettable adventure with the Round the World Fare.
+Round the World Fare.
+You can plan an unforgettable adventure with the Round the World Fare.
 This fare allows you to fly to 195 countries on any of the 28 participating airlines.
 It is a multi-destination fare that can take you anywhere from Australasia to the Middle East to the Americas.

+Circle Pacific Fare.
 Visit exciting destinations in 25 countries with only one ticket when you take advantage of the Circle Pacific Fare.
 There are two fare mileage levels available under this category.
 Simply pick the one that choose your needs.
 It can be used to visit places in North America, South West Pacific, and Asia as long as it is within the mileage of your chosen level.

 Star Alliance benefits for businesses